Are you complying with your personal tax obligations?

 In addition to your obligations under the taxation laws, the Code of Professional Conduct (Code) requires you to comply with the taxation laws in the conduct of your personal affairs (Code item 2).

-You must make sure your personal tax affairs are in order, including:
+You must make sure your personal tax affairs, including those of related entities are in order, such as:

 - lodging your personal income tax returns on time